ngshiheng/six-percent/README.md

 ### Facts :newspaper:

-- If there is no units available, you will never be able to purchase new units or opening up a new account.
+- If there is no units available, you will never be able to purchase new units or opening up a new account
 - Fixed price (RM 1/unit) means there will be no price fluctuation.
-These funds can thus be regarded as saving accounts.
+These funds can thus be regarded as saving accounts
 - The dividend earned is not taxable
-- No sales charge.
+- No sales charge

 For more details, visit the [myASNB Official Website](https://www.myasnb.com.my/)

-## Requirements
+## Requirements & Dependencies

 ### Software :computer: